 The ABET guidelines for interpretation of the Code of Conduct connect the principles expressed in the Code of Conduct with the day-to-day activities and decisions faced by ABET volunteers and staff.
-The 10 elements of the Code (numbered 1-10 in Section A) are repeated below followed by specific Guidelines for their interpretation.
-All ABET volunteers and staff members have been trained in the implementation of these Guidelines and have signed in support of the Code and its Guidelines:
+The 10 elements of the Code (numbered 1-10 in Section Four A.) are repeated below followed by specific Guidelines for their interpretation.
+All ABET volunteers and staff members agree: